-Although it is too early to be called a success story, another example of an attempt at marine mammal restoration is found in the northwest Hawaiian Islands.
-The endangered Hawaiian monk seal occurs only on these isolated islands.
+Although it is too early to be called a success story, another example of an attempt at marine mammal restoration is found in the northwest Hawaiian islands.
+The endangered Hawaiian monk seal occurs only on these isolated Islands.
 Despite protection from direct harvesting, by 1980 there was evidence that the population was declining and was in serious trouble.
-This was particularly noticeable in the westernmost portion of their range.
-Through the work of Bill Gilmartin, Karl Kenyon and Tim Gerrodette, much of decline of this species on Kure Atoll was ultimately traced to the frequent disturbance of haulout sites by Coast Guard personnel.
-Now this disturbance has been curtailed and the population is showing signs of growth.
-The prospect of recovery seems more likely.
+This was particularly noticeable in the western-most portion of there range.
+Through the work of Bill Gilmartin, Karl Kenyon and Tim Gerrodette, much of decline of this species on Kure Atoll was ultimately traced to the frequent disturbance of haul-out sites by Coast Guard personnel.
+Now this disturbance has been curtailed and the population is showing signs of growth and the prospect of recovery seem more likely.

 A final example that I wish to discuss is that of the harbor porpoise in several locations.
-At one time this species was described as the most common cetacean in southern Puget Sound, San Francisco Bay, the Baltic Sea and the Wadden Sea.
-Now this species is essentially absent from all of those areas, despite being found in surrounding waters.
-Thus, this is an example of a marine mammal that has failed to reestablish itself after being depleted in one part of its historical range.
-The hypotheses that have been most often cited for this failure include severe pollution (in all areas); avoidance of regions with heavy vessel traffic (in Puget Sound and San Francisco Bay); and continued gillnet mortality (in the Baltic).
+At one time, this species was described as the most common cetacean in southern Puget Sound, in San Francisco Bay, in the Baltic Sea, and in the Wadden Sea.
+Now this species is essentially absent from all of those ares, despite being found in surrounding waters.
+This is thus an example of a marine mammal that has failed to re-establish itself after being depleted in one part of its historical range.
+The hypotheses that have been most often cited for this failure include severe pollution (in all areas); avoidance of regions with heavy vessel traffic (in Puget Sound and S.F.
+Bay); and continued gill-net mortality (in the Baltic).
 Of these, the only hypotheses consistent between all areas is that of pollution, however, multiple factors may be involved in each location.
-This final example may be especially pertinent to Prince William Sound because it is likely that harbor porpoise are (or were) the most common cetacean there, too.
+This final example may be especially pertinent to Prince William Sound because it is likely that harbor porpoise are (or were) the most common cetacean there too.

 For pinnipeds, the lessons learned from the above examples are simple.
-To promote recovery one should remove sources of direct human-inflicted mortality and protect the rookeries and haulouts from harmful disturbance.
+To promote recovery one should remove sources of direct human-inflicted mortality and protect the rookeries and haul-outs from harmful disturbance.
 During the periods of greatest population growth in California, incidental mortality of pinnipeds in fishing nets was relatively insignificant.
-(In recent years, however, the incidental mortality has been increasing due to increasing effort in drift and set gillnet fisheries.)
-Similarly, human-inflicted mortality of monk seal in the northwest Hawaiian Islands remains low due to the remoteness of this area.
-The largest rookeries in California occur on San Nicolas and San Miguel Islands and access to these areas is limited by the Navy and the National Park Service, respectively.
-On Kure Atoll, recovery of the monk seal was dramatically improved by limiting disturbance of the haulout sites.
-It is likely that depleted pinniped populations elsewhere would recover naturally if human-caused mortality was eliminated and, when a problem, if rookery disturbance was curtailed.
+(In recent years, however, the incidental mortality has been increasing due to increasing effort in drift and set gill-net fisheries.)
+Similarly, human-inflicted mortality of monk seal in the northwest Hawaiian Islands remains low due to the remoteness of this are.
+The largest rookeries in California occur on San Nicolas and San Miguel Islands and access to these areas is limited by the Navy and the National Park Service (respectively).
+On Kure Atoll, recovery of the monk seal was dramatically improved by limiting disturbance of the haul-out sites.
+It is likely that depleted pinniped populations elsewhere would recover naturally if human-caused mortality is eliminated and (when it is a problem) if rookery disturbance is curtailed.

-Much less is understood about promoting recovery of dolphins and porpoises.
-In fact, there are no examples of a depleted Odontocete population recovering.
+Much less is understood about promoting recover of dolphins and porpoises.
+In fact, there are no examples of a depleted odontoce Le population recovering.
 Part of this lack of evidence may result from problems in documenting increases that have occurred.
-In the harbor porpoise examples cited above, however, I believe that recoveries would have been noticed if they had happened.
-Little advice can be given on promoting porpoises: eliminate direct sources of human-caused mortality and reduce toxic contaminants in the food chain.
+In the harbor porpoise examples cited above, however, I believe that recoveries would have been noticed if they hade happened.
+Little advice can be given on promoting porpoise: eliminate direct sources of human-caused mortality and reduce toxic contaminants in the food chain.